Gerhard Georg Reinhold Maria Mautner Markhof / 8.2.1901 – 16.3.1971

 In 1935, the Mautner Markhof family acquired the majority of shares in St. Georg and the brewery was shut down.
 The Floridsdorf plants were dismantled and installed by Gerhard in Addis Ababa.

-1936 – 38 he was next to Gustav Mautner Markhof, Dr. von Ternofsky and director Schneeberger member of the top management, the executive committee of the Schwechat brewery.
+From 1936 to 1938 he was next to Gustav Mautner Markhof, Dr. von Ternofsky and director Schneeberger member of the top management, the executive committee of the Schwechat brewery.

 Gerhard falls off his horse while riding, falls into a stream, is only rescued after seven hours and taken to the hospital, which he cannot leave until eight months.
 He is subsequently declared unfit for war and thus saves himself an assignment in World War II.
-1947 – 48 he is chairman of the supervisory board of the Schwechat brewery.
+From 1947 to 1948 he is chairman of the supervisory board of the Schwechat brewery.

 After the death of his mother (Martha Eisl dies on November 10, 1959), he supported his son Heinrich and his daughter-in-law Johanna with generous financial means in 1963 to build their house in Hettmannsdorf/Lower Austria.
-There, he then had his own room, spending the time reading dozen of detective novels in English with the greatest pleasure.
+There, he then had his own room, spending the time reading dozens of detective novels in English with the greatest pleasure.
 You can still find them in a bookcase in the basement of the house.
-In the 1950s and 60s he was also the tenant of an approximately 2,500 hectare hunt in Andau/Seewinkel/Burgenland.
-Every year numerous hunting guests were invited to small and large hunts.
+In the 1950s and 60s he was also the tenant of an approximately 2,500 hectare shoot in Andau/Seewinkel/Burgenland.
+Every year numerous hunting guests were invited to small and large shooting party.
 Quite often several hundred pheasants, hares and partridges lay on the route.

 He had been a widower since June 19, 1966, and passed away on March 16, 1971 on a ship near Izmir.